 One of the most remarkable aspects of the ice caves is that you’ll never see the same ice cave twice.
 Each year the ice is shaped differently, but each year the result is equally spectacular.
 Some of the most famous ice caves in Iceland include the Katla Ice Cave, the Vatnajokull Ice Cave, and the Langjokull Ice Cave.

-Visiting and touring the natural ice caves is an activity only possible in the winter.
+Visiting and touring the natural ice caves is an activity only possible in the winter, So Iceland weather in March is a perfect time to explore.
 After March, the ice starts to melt and the caves crack and collapse and become dangerous.
-Mid-November to Mid-March is prime ice cave viewing time.

 Because of the unpredictability of the ice caves, you’re required to book a tour to enter the cave with an experienced guide.
-As soon as you’ve decided on visiting Iceland in March, be sure to book your tour tickets as soon as possible.
+As soon as you’ve decided to visit Iceland in March, be sure to book your tour tickets as soon as possible.
 Due to high demand and a limited number of available months, the tours tend to sell out quickly.

 This website will help you choose a tour option that is most appealing to you.
 Some of the tours offered to take you to man-made caves, so if you’re looking for a natural ice cave tour, be sure to look for that distinction in the tour description.